 Can you think back to a time in your life when it didn’t feel like each day you were moving from one chaotic situation to the next?
 How about recalling when you could rest your head down at night and not immediately begin to replay your entire day only stopping to overthink all the things you wished had gone differently.
-Maybe you have created a good flow for you and all your daily activities and obligations and if so, amazing job building those life muscles up strong and this probably isn’t a read for you.
+Maybe you have created a good flow for yourself and all your daily activities and obligations and if so, amazing job building those life muscles up strong and this probably isn’t a read for you.
 If you are craving some relief from “those” moments that pop up throughout your day, the ones that will knock you right off track, take your focus, and threaten to ruin your whole day……this is probably definitely a read for you.

 Here’s just one of the ways it can play out for me….and I am sure you too.
 I set out on my day familiar with my routine, knowing my role, my duties, the choices and decisions I need to make.
-Then something causes the flow to get halted, for me it seems to be something I forgot to send, bake or create for my daughter’s kindergarten class.
+Then something causes the flow to get halted, for me it seems to be something I forgot to send, bake or create for my daughter’s class.
 Other times it’s been when I had all the things ready for an important appointment or meeting, except the one document that was actually needed.
 They happen sometimes once, sometimes 10 times and before I knew how to not let the event or the 2 hours of rehashing the event in my mind completely consume my day I ended the day feeling exhausted, frustrated, upset, and down right crappy.

 The reality is I never had and never will have any control over most of what happens in my life.
 I can make one hell of an effort to create the life I want, but have very little control over most of it.
 What I do have complete control over is how I choose to feel about things, how I choose to react to things, how I choose to live out the moments in my life ones I want to experience and therefore preserve my energy, focus, and happiness.
 You can too!
 By using the following breath techniques you can drastically change the outcome of your day from a draining one to an uplifting one.